 Physics Course Offering Schedule

-PHYS 2303 offered every fall, spring, and summer second half
+PHYS 2303 offered every fall, spring, and summer session B

 PHYS 2371/PHYS 2372 offered every fall

-PHYS 3600 offered every summer first half and summer second half
+PHYS 3600 offered every summer session A and summer session B

 PHYS 3601 offered every fall and spring